Best O-Ring Materials for Automotive Engines: High-Performance Sealing Solutions

 Engine Type Recommended O-Ring Material Key Benefits

-High-Performance Sports Cars Viton (FKM) Withstands high temps & synthetic oils
+High-Performance Sports Cars Viton (FKM) High-temp & synthetic oil resistance

-Commercial Trucks & Diesel Engines Nitrile (NBR) Cost-effective, excellent oil resistance
+Commercial Trucks & Diesel Nitrile (NBR) Cost-effective, good oil resistance

-Heavy-Duty Industrial Engines Viton (FKM) Resistant to fuel, heat, and pressure
+Heavy-Duty Industrial Engines Viton (FKM) Handles fuel, heat & pressure

 Viton vs. Nitrile O-Rings – Which One is Better for Automotive Engines?